Valocai/pc-carwash/readme.md

 - Comes with 2 default carwashes (Davis and Strawberry)
 - User friendly.
 - Welcome message when entering the carwash and exit message when leaving it.
+- Customize how long it takes the wash the car
+- The time taken to wash the car depends on the level of dirt.

 ## Installation